Jeff Dozier: Career

-In 1974, Dozier joined University of California, Santa Barbara as an Assistant Professor, becoming Associate Professor in 1980 and Full Professor in 1985.
-From 1987 to 1990, he worked as a senior member of the technical staff and the Project Scientist for a potential spectroscopy space mission at NASA's Jet Propulsion Laboratory.
-From 1990 to 1992 he worked at the NASA Goddard Space Flight Center as the Senior Project Scientist at the start of NASA's Earth Observing System, when its configuration was established.
-In 1992, with Gordon MacDonald and D. James Baker, he co-founded the MEDEA group, which investigated the use of classified data for environmental research, monitoring, and assessment.
+In 1974, Dozier joined University of California, Santa Barbara.
+He worked as a senior member of the technical staff and the project scientist for a potential spectroscopy space mission at NASA's Jet Propulsion Laboratory.
+From 1990 to 1992 he worked at the NASA Goddard Space Flight Center as the senior project scientist at the start of NASA's Earth Observing System, when its configuration was established.